TestingExcellence/mundana-theme-jekyll/_posts/2017-10-20-automated-api-testing-made-easy-karate.md

 layout: post
 title: "Automated API Testing Made Easy With Karate"
 author: Amir
-categories: [ software testing ]
+tags: [ api testing, karate]
-image: assets/images/coming-soon.jpg
+image: assets/images/karate-automated-api-testing.png
 ---

 If you would like to get involved in Automated API Testing, but don't have the programming background, then you might want to give Karate a go!